Headed to San Francisco? Want to plan the best family activities in San Franciso? Wondering what to do in San Francisco with kids?

-You can get tickets in advance, or you can buy them the same day (beware of the time of year you go, as sometime are busier than others).
+You can get tickets in advance, or you can buy them the same day (beware of the time of year you go, as sometimes are busier than others).

-We went the Blue and Gold Fleet located at Pier 39.
-A Cruise of the San Francisco Bay was really fun.
-It was a little cold and windy but there was a nice indoor area which still allowed us to get a great views.
+It was a little cold and windy but there is a nice indoor area which still allowed for a great view.
 (You get great views of the Golden Gate Bridge, as well as a history lesson (there is a guide with a microphone).

 2 Marina Boulevard, Building E, 2nd Floor